jrladd/jrladd.github.io/blogposts/_posts/2020-05-25-network-glossary.md

 ![](../slides/network_img/strength.png)

-- **betweenness** -- in its simplest form, the number of shortest paths that must pass through a particular node.
+- **betweenness centrality** -- in its simplest form, the number of shortest paths that must pass through a particular node.
 Betweenness centrality helps to measure how often any path in the network must go through a node and therefore can show if a node is connected to many disparate groups in the network.

+- **eigenvector centrality** -- a centrality measurement based on a node's degree and the degree of its immediate neighbors.
+A node can have high eigenvector centrality if it is adjacent to a high-degree node, even if the node itself doesn't have very high degree.
+The [Wikipedia article](https://en.wikipedia.org/wiki/Eigenvector_centrality) provides more mathematical detail on the eigenvectors and eigenvalues that make up this measure.

 ## Multipartite Networks